 Birth Trauma Ontario was birthed in Waterloo Region, Ontario in 2013 in response to the experiences of birthing families.
 Parents were struggling with the memories and the effects of their traumatic birth experience and were looking for connection, validation, and a way forward.
-This organisation was begun to help traumatised mothers to connect with one another so that the journey to wellness wasn’t so lonely.
+This organisation was created to help traumatised mothers connect with one another so that their journey to wellness wasn’t so lonely.
 It was an opportunity for mothers to gain insight into their circumstances and learn new options for wellness and for birthing after trauma.
-These parents asked for an advocate to help raise awareness regarding the issue of disrespectful care in maternity services and the lack of postpartum support for a struggling parent.
+These mothers asked for an advocate to help raise awareness regarding the issue of disrespectful care in maternity services and the lack of postpartum support for struggling parents.

 Quickly thereafter, our focus turned to the research about birth trauma, obstetric violence, and postpartum PTSD.
 This included awareness campaigns and education for maternity service providers.
 After a decade of advocating for change in how maternity services are delivered and offering exceptionally comprehensive education in trauma-informed care, we know that there will be no change in how this industry operates for the foreseeable future.
 It's up to us now.
 We can restore common wisdom to common families and re-learn the skills of safe and gentle birth.
 We can connect as women on a path to reclaiming our sovereignty over our bodies, births, and our babies as we grow in knowledge and wellness.
 And we can selectively access these services when needed.

 No one is coming to save us from the true pandemic of obstetric violence and birth trauma.
 We can do better ourselves.
 And we are doing better.

 Birth and Beyond: Preventing and healing from trauma.
 2020